 Denture wearers can continue to wear their dentures throughout this time.
 In cases where a few teeth have been removed and other teeth present, it is possible to construct a fixed temporary bridge to enable the patient to function.

 There is, however, either no interruption or very little inconvenience to the patient’s lifestyle.

-Regular visits at 4-6 week intervals during healing are necessary to review and keep a check on healing, and also once the final restorations have been fitted, on a 3 monthly basis.
+Regular visits at 4-6-week intervals during healing are necessary to review and keep a check on the healing, and also once the final restorations have been fitted, on a 3-monthly basis.

 - Looks, feels and functions like a natural tooth

-- Does not compromise adjacent teeth
+- Does not compromise adjacent teeth (no enamel reduction)

 - Preserves bone hygienically

 Multiple Teeth Replacement

 Dental implants can also be used to replace several missing teeth, eliminating the need to grind down healthy adjacent teeth to serve as posts for traditional crown and bridge.